abduali02/c0138/README.md

 You can generally install these using pip:
 `pip install torch torchvision pydicom SimpleITK numpy scikit-learn TotalSegmentator imageio scipy`

-Refer to `Appendix 4: Code` within the main project document (available in the repository) for specific versions if issues arise or for detailed setup.

 ## Phase 1: 2D CNN Classifier for Brown Fat Presence Detection

 This phase uses a ResNet-50 based 2D Convolutional Neural Network (CNN) to classify PET Maximum-Intensity Projection (MIP) images for the presence of brown fat.